Working together to achieve your goals.

 We provide one-on-one therapy for children and adults who experience a range of challenges which have an impact on their behaviour and emotional wellbeing.
 This includes (and is not limited to):

-Group based programs that focus on social skills, anxiety, resilience, skill development, parenting and behaviour support
+We also offer group-based programs which focus on social skills, anxiety, resilience, skill development, behaviour support and capacity building for parents.

 Positive Behaviour Support Plans (PBSP) have a strong evidence base to support them as an effective approach for challenging behaviours.
 PBSP work positively, meaning it aims to increase and strengthen helpful behaviours through reinforcement, rather than using punishment or negative consequences to reduce the challenging behaviours.
 They also work proactively, to identify when and where things may go wrong, resulting in the challenging behaviours, and putting strategies in place to prevent them from occurring in the first place.